How to Protect Your Windscreen During Winter

 Use Your Heater Wisely

 When using heating, you will often run the risk of the inside misting up as a result of the cold, hot air.
 If you’re going to use the heater, start off cold and increase the temperature gradually as the air dries out.
 Make sure the heat is directed towards the windscreen and windows then rely on the air con to keep the atmosphere dry.
 For those of you who don’t have air-con, you can roll down the windows.
-If you have a feature that allows you to demist your windscreen, make use of it.
+Keep in mind to connect to a provider like Green Mountain Energy rates to help you with more affordable plans for your needs.

 Clearing the windscreen can feel like an arduous task, especially when we consider simply wiping the screen with a cloth both inside and out.
 Might seem like the best – and certainly the quickest idea you’ve had – until you see the marks left behind by the cloth, obscuring your line of vision.
 No matter how tempting it may be, stick with the heater for a thorough job.